-Decimal Odds are most popular in Europe, Australia and Canada, and many think that they’re the easiest format to understand.
-Almost all online sportsbooks will offer the option of displaying their odds in the decimal format, which is sometimes known as European Odds in the UK.
+Decimal odds are most popular in Europe, Australia and Canada and many think they're the easiest format to understand.
+Almost all online sportsbooks will offer the option of displaying odds in the decimal format, which is sometimes known as European odds in the UK.

 With decimal odds, the figure quoted is the exact amount that will be paid out if the bet is a winner.
 Decimal odds are essentially equivalent to the decimal value of the fractional odds, plus one.

 Armed with the above knowledge, you should now have a pretty good idea of how to read sports lines.
-However, as we’ve mentioned elsewhere, sportsbook odds can appear in any of the above formats so it’s helpful to be able to compare and convert between them.
+Sportsbook odds can appear in any of the above formats, so it's helpful to be able to compare and convert between them.

-It’s not uncommon for the same odds to appear over and over again in relation to different games or events.
-That makes sense when you think about it, since the disparity between the skill levels of teams/competitors can only be so large before a contest becomes totally unfair.
+It's not uncommon for the same odds to appear over and over again in relation to different games or events, since the disparity of skill levels between the teams/competitors can only be so large before a contest becomes totally unfair.